Anyone can be a farmer

 Fork Farms growers utilize large-scale Flex Farm operations to maximize their growing production and engagement opportunities.
 These commercial farming operations are found in all urban, suburban and rural settings, wherever there is an availability of indoor space.

-These types of enterprises are great mechanisms to combat food insecurity in any community.
+These enterprises can combat food insecurity in any community.
 Growing operations exist as standalone entities or are used to support the activities of existing enterprises, such food banks or district food service providers.
-Beyond sustainable fresh food production, these types of operations provide the opportunity for community engagement, job and skill training, educational opportunities, supporting the local economy and more.
+Beyond sustainable fresh food production, these farms provide the opportunity for community engagement, job and skill training, educational opportunities, supporting the local economy and more.

 Healthcare + Community Health

-Healthcare organizations and systems are using hydroponics to grow fresh food within their operations and accelerate community health initiatives.
+Healthcare organizations are using hydroponics to grow fresh food within their dining spaces and accelerate community health initiatives.

 Individual farms provide nutritious produce year-round, while also creating opportunities for engagement in settings like long-term care and senior living facilities.